NREL/EnergyPlus/design/FY2019/NFP-AFN-Contaminant-Transport.md

       \note Only used if component = AirflowNetwork:Distribution:Component:Duct
       \note The zone name is where AirflowNetwork:Distribution:Component:Duct is exposed.
 Leave this field blank if the duct
       \note conduction loss is ignored.
- A6 , \field Filter Component 1
+ A6 , \field Filter 1
       \begin-extensible
       \type object-list
       \object-list AirflowNetworkFilters
+ A7 , \field Filter 2
+      \type object-list
+      \object-list AirflowNetworkFilters
+ ...
 ```

 The simulation control object will be modified to include a simulation option: